 After finishing your awe-inspiring ride, it’s time to feed your stomach and thighs!
-Burlington offers some of the best local cuisine around, with every accommodation imaginable: vegan, gluten-free, gluten-full, vegetarian, and, don’t worry carnivores, there are great meat places, too.
+Burlington offers some of the best local cuisines around, with every accommodation imaginable: vegan, gluten-free, gluten-full, vegetarian, and, don’t worry carnivores, there are great meat places, too.
 Check out some of the top places to stop by after telling us at Local Motion about your ride!

 1. Skinny Pancake